Patch Panels: 8 Steps to Weld Car Body Rust Repairs

 • Use the cut-out section of the old panel as a template.

-• Confirm the new patch panel overlaps correctly.
+• Check that the new patch panel overlaps or fits the joint correctly.

-• Employ a thin cut-off wheel for clean metal removal.
+• Use a thin cut-off wheel for clean metal removal.

-Before you proceed, make certain to double-check the fit of the patch panel into place.
-Adjust as necessary to prevent gaps.
+Before you weld, double-check the fit of the patch panel.
+Adjust the trim line as needed to prevent large gaps.

 securely weld patch panels